stitchdata/docs/_replication/replication-methods/deleted-record-handling.md

 keywords: deletes, delete, hard delete, soft delete, deletion
 tags: [replication]
 layout: general
-category: "syncing"

-summary: "Stitch's awareness of deleted records depends on how records are deleted in the source and the Replication Method being used.
-In this guide, we explain the different deletion methods and how each one works with each of Stitch's supported Replication Methods."
-type: "settings"
+content-type: "replication-methods"
 toc: true
 weight: 5

+summary: "Stitch's detection of deleted records depends on how records are deleted in the source and the Replication Method being used.
+In this guide, we explain the different deletion methods and how each one works with each of Stitch's supported Replication Methods."

+# --------------------------- #
+#       CONTENT SECTIONS      #
+# --------------------------- #

 sections:
   - content: |